- 1hr

 Quick Details

-—The 1-hour tour is conducted by highly trained docents and includes an interior viewing of the house.
+– Our 1-hour tours are conducted by highly trained docents and include both the exterior and interior of the home.

-—While a ticket is required for all guests- including those under the age of 18, this experience is best suited for ages 12 and up.
-Babies and toddlers (although delightful) are not appropriate to bring along for the tour.
+– Tickets are required for all guests, including those under the age of 18.
+This experience is best suited for ages 7 and up – babies and toddlers (although delightful) are not appropriate to bring along for the tour.

-—The tour is physically demanding and not recommended for individuals with difficulty walking up and down the stairs.
-Not suitable for wheelchair users or people with limited mobility.
+– The tour is not recommended for individuals who will have difficulty walking up and down three flights of stairs or those who cannot stand for extended periods of time.
+Unfortunately, it is not suitable for wheelchair users or people with limited mobility.

-—Pets are also not allowed inside the house or on the grounds whatsoever.
-Please make note of this when planning your visit.
+– Pets are also not allowed inside the house or on the grounds whatsoever.

-Non flash photography is allowed inside the house, and we encourage sharing your tour experience on social media.
-The Armour-Stiner Octagon House can be found on Facebook and Instagram
+Non-flash photography is allowed inside the house, and we encourage sharing your tour experience on social media.
+Tag us in your posts!
+The Armour-Stiner Octagon House can be found on Facebook and Instagram.

 A discount is available for members of The National Trust for Historic Preservation.
 For more information, please email [email protected] before making reservations